How Agencies Should Sell Content Marketing To Clients

 However, creating content is not the ultimate goal.
 Your brand content should be value driven and optimized for user intent rather than keywords.
 To be specific, 75% intent and 25% keywords; as recommended by Rand Fishkin.

-It is very common for Sales teams in various organizations to complain about the quality of leads shared by the Marketing department.
+It is very common for Sales teams in various organisations to complain about the quality of leads shared by the Marketing department.

 Let’s dig a little deeper into this.
 Consider you are a salon owner trying to find ways to grow your business.
 You come across an appointment scheduling tool, and plan to signup and explore further.
 Say you are still exploring, and the sales team suddenly reaches out?
 Will you buy?
 No.